yaqwsx/KiKit/doc/panelization.md

 #### `buildFullTabs`
 ```
-buildFullTabs(self, framingOffsets)
+buildFullTabs(self, cutoutDepth)
 ```
 Make full tabs.
 This strategy basically cuts the bounding boxes of the PCBs.
-Not suitable for mousebites.
+Not suitable for mousebites or PCB that doesn't have a rectangular outline.
 Expects there is a valid partition line.

 Return a list of cuts.